Did you know?

 Visit a free or less expensive park

 Some national park fees are less expensive than others.
-Popular parks such as Yellowstone, Grand Canyon and Zion charge about $35 per vehicle for a 7-day pass.
+Popular parks like Yellowstone, Grand Canyon and Zion charge about $35 per vehicle for a 7-day pass.
 On the other hand, Capitol Reef National Park in Utah costs only $15 per vehicle.

 Fewer than half of U.S. national parks charge entrance fees.
 The most visited national park in the U.S., Great Smoky Mountains National Park, does not charge entrance fees anytime.